And Then There's Ponzi, And Two Recent Imitators

-Carlo Pieto Giovanni Guglielmo Trebado (“Charles”) Ponzi was born in Parma, Italy, in 1882.
-He emigrated to Canada in 1907, where he operated a scam similar to his future ‘Scheme’.
+Carlo Pieto Giovanni Guglielmo Trebado ("Charles") Ponzi was born in Parma, Italy, in 1882.
+He emigrated to Canada in 1907, where he operated a scam similar to his future "Scheme".
 Ponzi served almost two years in prison for forgery before being released.
 His next run-in with the law was in 1911, for involvement in smuggling illegal immigrants into the United States from Italy.
 For this crime, he spent another two years in prison in Georgia.
 Released in 1913, he took up residence in Boston, where he was to develop the criminal enterprise that today bears his name.

-The scheme was simple in its essentials.
-1) Find investors.
+The scheme was simple in its essentials: 1) Find investors.
 2) Find more investors.
 3) Use the money from the second group of investors to pay off the first group.
 4) Profit.
 5) Repeat until indicted.
 This is what is now known as a Ponzi Scheme.

 At first, his life in Boston was unremarkable.
-He married one Rose Maria Gnecco, and managed several legitimate small businesses, with little success, before taking a job as a translator.
-In the year of his marriage, Ponzi obtained a loan of $200, and with it established the Old Colony Foreign Exchange Company, selling “Coupons” to be repaid in International Reply Coupons (a type of stamps used for return postage of international mail).
+He married one Rose Maria Gnecco and managed several legitimate small businesses, with little success, before taking a job as a translator.
+In the year of his marriage, Ponzi obtained a loan of $200, and with it established the Old Colony Foreign Exchange Company, selling "Coupons" to be repaid in International Reply Coupons (a type of stamps used for return postage of international mail).
 The profit from buying and selling these securities was miniscule.
-Ponzi promised a 50% return for investors within 90 days.
+He promised a 50% return for investors within 90 days.
 This was impossible.
-In order to generate enough profits to pay off investors, Ponzi sold more “Coupons”.
+In order to generate enough profits to pay off investors, Ponzi sold more "Coupons".
 And more.
 And more.
 And MORE.

-These Coupons sold so well that Ponzi was able to repay the $200 loan in full within half the allotted time, bringing in more eager investors.
+These Coupons sold so well that he was able to repay the $200 loan in full within half the allotted time, bringing in more eager investors.
 The profits, of course, were entirely fictitious.
-Ponzi never bought the International Reply Coupons, and relied on additional investors to provide the “profits” for previous investors.
-At the height of the scheme, Ponzi was making a million dollars a week (more than ten million dollars in modern money, although in reality this fortune was worth even more considering that the purchasing power of money was much greater at that time).
-People were cashing in their life savings to buy Ponzi’s worthless “Coupons”, and reinvesting their profits, doubling down their bet, like risking everything on a 100:1 long shot at the racetrack.
+Ponzi never bought the International Reply Coupons, and relied on additional investors to provide the "profits" for previous investors.
+At the height of the scheme, he was making a million dollars a week (more than ten million dollars in modern money, although in reality, this fortune was worth even more considering that the purchasing power of money was much greater at that time).
+People were cashing in their life savings to buy Ponzi's worthless "Coupons", and reinvesting their profits, doubling down their bet, like risking everything on a 100:1 long shot at the racetrack.

-The rapid development of Ponzi’s company drew attention from the suspicious eyes of the police and of skeptics everywhere.
+The rapid development of Ponzi's company drew attention from the suspicious eyes of the police and of skeptics everywhere.
 When someone suggested he could not generate such high returns with the investment process he claimed to use, Ponzi would sue for libel (and win).
-Investigators from the police, the press, and the Massachusetts Banking Commission were unable to find conclusive evidence of any crime, since all of Ponzi’s paperwork was in order.
+Investigators from the police, the press, and the Massachusetts Banking Commission were unable to find conclusive evidence of any crime, since all of his paperwork was in order.

 Then, in the summer of 1920, the house of cards collapsed.
 As rumors circulated, turning to speculations and then allegations, investors began to pull out.
-With no new money coming in the door, Ponzi could no loner repay his previous investors fast enough.
+With no new money coming in the door, Ponzi could no longer repay his previous investors fast enough.
 An audit of his books showed a seven million dollar shortfall.
-Investigative reporting discovered a glaring discrepancy: The number of “Coupons” issued by Ponzi exceeded the actual number in circulation by a factor of five thousand (that is, Ponzi claimed to have sold more than one hundred and fifty million “Coupons” when there were fewer than thirty thousand International Reply Coupons in circulation.
-Ponzi hired a public relations firm and kept issuing his “Coupons” and paying off old investors with money from new investors.
+Investigative reporting discovered a glaring discrepancy: The number of "Coupons" issued by Ponzi exceeded the actual number in circulation by a factor of five thousand (that is, he claimed to have sold more than one hundred and fifty million "Coupons", when there were fewer than thirty thousand International Reply Coupons in circulation.
+He hired a public relations firm and kept issuing his "Coupons" and paying off old investors with money from new investors.

 The scheme was revealed.
-Ponzi was charged with 86 counts of mail fraud (a federal crime) and was also found guilty of additional charges of larceny by the state of Massachusetts.
+Ponzi was charged with 86 counts of mail fraud (a federal crime), and was also found guilty of additional charges of larceny by the state of Massachusetts.
 A lawsuit was filed alleging that the government was violating the rule of double jeopardy in prosecuting him in both state and federal court for the same crime.
-The case went all the way to the Supreme Court before being rejected--the Court ruled that if an action was criminal under both federal and state law, the defendant may be tried separately for two crimes.
-When asked about his crimes, Ponzi replied, “I came to this country looking for trouble, and I found it”.
+The case went all the way to the Supreme Court before being rejected - the Court ruled that if an action was criminal under both federal and state law, the defendant may be tried separately for two crimes.
+When asked about his crimes, Ponzi replied, "I came to this country looking for trouble, and I found it".

 After serving nine years in federal prison, Ponzi was granted bail to prepare his state case.
 He fled to Tampa, Florida, and launched another scheme, this one selling Florida swampland.
 It was not long before the law caught up with him again.
 While trying to flee by boat to Italy, he was apprehended by Texas police in New Orleans, extradited to Massachusetts, and imprisoned until 1934.
 Upon leaving prison, he was deported to Italy.